justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 ### Quick overview

-There are three functionalities in the web application presented to us by the authors:
+There are three functionalities in the web application provided by authors:
-- *content upload* of three different HTML pages: home, about and contact
+- *content upload* of three HTML pages: home, about and contact
-- *check service* that displays metadata about uploaded files when URL was provided
+- *check service* that displays metadata about uploaded pages when URL was provided
-- *bug report* that sends a generated HTML page to the admin for checking it with `wappalyzer`
+- *bug report* that allows to send a URL of a generated page to the admin

-Without exploiting any vulnerabilities, URLs of generated pages will not be displayed to the user, and because of that, *check service* and *bug reports* can't be used.
+Without exploiting any vulnerabilities, URLs of generated pages will not be displayed to the user, and because of that, *check service* and *bug reports* can't be fully utilised.
 This leads us to the first objective of the mission &mdash; **leak the URL of a generated page.**.

 ### Backend